 How to prepare for a treatment

-Please inform me of any health conditions or concerns as soon as possible.
-We will of course have space to discuss more at the time of the treatment, though any information beforehand helps me to plan your session better.
-You can reserve your space immediately by booking your appointment through the button below or you can find my contact here.
+- As well, please inform me of any health conditions or concerns as soon as possible.
+Even though we will have space to discuss more at your treatment, any information beforehand helps me to plan your session better.

 To read more details from the Thai Healing Alliance about what to expect during and after a treatment, please click here.